git-town/git-town/docs/ARCHITECTURE.md

 #### Newtypes

-Git Town's domain model has several dozen meanings for `string` and other basic data types.
-Distinguishing them from each other eliminates an entire category of bugs.
-Git Town's codebase therefore makes copious use of the newtype pattern, i.e. it defines dedicated data types for each domain concepts.
+Git Town's domain model includes many distinct uses for string and other basic data types.
+Clearly distinguishing these uses helps eliminate a whole category of potential bugs.
+Consequently, Git Town's codebase extensively employs the newtype pattern, defining specific data types for each domain concept, even if they can be represented by a simple `string` or `int`.